 - Exceptional verbal and written communication skills

-- Working knowledge and experience with the Vietnamese American community
+- Working knowledge of the community

 The physical demands described here are representative of those the employee must meet to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.